azerzeki/mcp-reticle/README.md

 ### No messages appearing?

-1. Verify mcp-sentinel is wrapping your server correctly
+1. Verify reticle is wrapping your server correctly
 2. Check that the Reticle GUI is running and connected
 3. Look at the terminal for error messages
 4. See [TESTING.md](TESTING.md) for detailed debugging